SammyShaw/SammyShaw.github.io/_posts/_2025-03-05-cnn-Toy-Robot.md

 ```
 <br>
-The below shows us more clearly our baseline architecture:
+The output printed below shows us more clearly our baseline architecture:

 ```